Palestine–Russia relations: History

+However, when World War II concluded, the Soviet Union emerged as one of the victors and became a superpower.
+The USSR voted for the United Nations Partition Plan for Palestine in 1947.

+The Soviet Union was the first state to recognize the Israeli state de jure three days after the Declaration of Independence on May 17, 1948.

+From late 1944 until 1948 and even later, Joseph Stalin adopted a pro-Zionist foreign policy, apparently believing that the new country would turn socialist (as left-wing governments had led the country for several decades) and would speed the decline of British influence in the Middle East.

 The Soviet government was very cautious about the Palestine Liberation Organization (PLO) (founded in 1964) and the Fatah party (founded in 1958) during the 1960s.
-The Soviet government was very unhappy about the first two PLO leaders.
-Nevertheless, the Soviet Union established some contact with the PLO leadership in 1964; in 1965 they established contacts with the General Union of Palestinian Students and the General Union of Palestinian Women.
-But it was only after the Six-Day War which ended with the defeat of the Arabs by Israel in June 1967 that the Soviet Union took a more favorable view on the PLO.
-When Yasser Arafat visited Moscow in 1968, Moscow began to see him as their man, and the following year Arafat was elected as chairman of the PLO.
-Relations with the Palestinians were this firmly established.
+The Soviet government was unhappy about the first two PLO leaders.
+Nevertheless, the Soviet Union established some contact with the PLO leadership in 1964; in 1965, they established contacts with the General Union of Palestinian Students and the General Union of Palestinian Women.
+Soon after, in 1969, Yasser Arafat became a chairman of the PLO.

-By the 1970s, with the loss of Soviet influence in Egypt, relations with the Palestinian militants were strengthened further and soon Soviet arms and training were sent to Palestinian groups.
-The KGB was responsible for arming and training most of the Palestinian groups.
-In fact, it was the KGB which decided which militant groups should receive the money and weapons.
-By 1972 the Soviets had declared the Palestinian movement the vanguard of the Arab liberation movement.
-In the summer of 1974 a PLO embassy was opened in Moscow.
+By the 1970s, with the loss of Soviet influence in Egypt, the Soviet Union sought better relations with Palestinian militants, and Soviet arms and training were provided to militant groups.

+The KGB was responsible for arming and training most of the militant groups.
+The KGB decided which groups should receive the money and weapons.
+By 1972, the Soviets had declared the Palestinian movement the vanguard of the Arab liberation movement.
+In the summer of 1974, a PLO embassy was opened in Moscow.
 During this time Yasser Arafat had addressed the United Nations and soon the PLO was granted observer status at the UN in 1974.
-In 1975, the Soviet Union sponsored and voted in support of the UN General Assembly Resolution 3379 which equated Zionism with racism.
-Ironically the Soviet Union would also sponsor and vote for Resolution 4686 in 1991, which reversed the aforementioned resolution of 1975.
-After the Camp David Accords in September 1978, the Soviet General Secretary, Leonid Brezhnev, declared that "there is only one road" to a real settlement, "the road of full liberation of all Arab lands occupied by Israel in 1967, of full and unambiguous respect for the lawful rights of the Arab people of Palestine, including the right to create their own independent state."
-At the end of Arafat's visit to Moscow, 29 October to 1 November 1978, the Soviet authorities finally recognized the PLO as the "sole legitimate representative of the Palestinian people."
-Nevertheless the Soviet Union urged the PLO and Yasser Arafat to accept the provisions of resolution 242 and recognize Israel and start peace talks (they had and continued to refuse to do so).
+In 1975, the Soviet Union sponsored and voted in support of the UN General Assembly Resolution 3379, which equated Zionism with racism, but reversed this position when they both sponsored and voted for Resolution 4686 in 1991.